cyril-cloudguru/modular_multicloud_lab_v1/README.md

 5) azu_branch1_region1
    Creates a branch with VYOS router and connects to the Transit VNET

 Work in progress.
 Please use for testing only.
-Not secure enough for production/
+Not secure enough for production

+I will be creating weekly content on cloud-guru.com for those not familiar with Terraform or the Public Cloud Providers.
+We will also harden this configuration over time so that it may be used in production.
+We will discuss clodu security, CASB, CWPP, CSPM, CNAPP and pen testing